Jes Interview Banner

 Boudoir Model Hair Flip Pose

 Q9.
-Elaborate on your mission/ artistic statement “Our mission is you… our style is you.
+Elaborate on your mission/ artistic statement: “Our mission is you… our style is you.
 Plain and simple”.

 Ans: Our mission statement came from a point of frustration I had with other boudoir photographers.
 Photographers would describe their style, but instead of describing their work, they would bash other photographers.
-I actually saw another photographer promise their followers that they don’t do “trashy” photos.
+I saw another photographer promise their followers that they don’t do “trashy” photos.

 Who decides that?
 Who decides what that is?
 What if someone wanted a session that the photographer deemed trashy?
 We don’t kink shame.